alco/TastyKVO/README.md

 _The library has not been tested with ARC_.

-The library has not been tested with GC somewhat, but not in production code.
+The library has been tested with GC somewhat, but not in production code.

 It is ***important*** that you unregister an object from KVO notifications before it is deallocated.
 Similarly, a target must remove all of its observers